mjastad/uptick/README.md

 * Install NGINX
 * Install Node.js v9.x

-* Install Application Software to */var/www/html* on the server
+* Install all Application Software to */var/www/html* on the server
 * Insure files (including full path) have **drwxr..xr..x** (755) privileges.

 ```
 $ chmod -R 755 /var/www/html/*
 ```

-* Check to make sure SE Linux is not obfiscating path resolution (see SE Linux references above).
+* Check to make sure SE Linux is not obfiscating path resolution (see SE Linux references).
 * Check to make sure Firewalls are configured to allow port resolution.